 Just keep in mind that you should typically avoid renting your ISP's modem router, because just like with buying your own modem vs using an ISP's modem, you can save money on monthly fees, but also because using a default-provided modem router can cause other issues.
 For example, if your ISP automatically does a firmware update on the modem router, it can reset your customized router settings without you even knowing about it.

-However, it's 2018 after all and you'll probably be wanting wireless for your home as well to connect your other devices such as a laptop, phone, tablet, or other smart devices, even if you'll be connecting your desktop with a wired connection for the fastest, most reliable online gaming experience (good choice, friend).
+If you only need to connect the one desktop computer with a wired connection, a good modem that is compatible with your ISP and that gives you the fastest speed possible is all you need.
+However, it's 2019 after all and you'll probably be wanting wireless for your home as well to connect your other devices such as a laptop, phone, tablet, or other smart devices, even if you'll be connecting your desktop with a wired connection for the fastest, most reliable online gaming experience (good choice, friend).

 So that leaves you with the choice of either getting a separate router to connect to your modem, or getting a modem router.
 Generally speaking, as a gamer or other fairly demanding computer user (yes, you could say modern day gaming is considered fairly demanding compared to the average computer user) who wants the highest quality, most reliable, and fastest connections possible, you'll want to steer clear of modem routers and hand-pick a good router.